-Board agendas are posted on the Thursday prior a Tuesday meeting usually between noon and 3 p.m.
+Board agendas are posted on the Thursday prior to a Tuesday meeting usually between noon and 3 p.m.
 These highlights provide a quick preview for the most newsworthy items on the agenda.
 While it's not the full agenda, you'll find enough context and background to understand why the item was brought before the Board, the potential community impacts of a Board vote and the costs associated with the staff recommendation.

 Would you like to learn more?
 Each highlight includes a link to a more detailed staff report on the topic.
 Board meetings are webcast live on our website and archived approximately 24 hours after the conclusion of the meeting.
 On television, meetings are aired live and on tape on Channel 27 for Comcast and AT&T U-verse subscribers.

 Highlights of the July 17, 2018 Board Meeting:

 Need more info?
-See the staff report about real-time closed captioning for webcasts and TV broadcasts.
+See the staff report about the proposed updates to housing policies.

 Return to top

 The Board will hear a request from the Department of Health and Human Services to adopt a resolution authorizing the use of an additional 30-day involuntary psychiatric hold.
 A mentally disabled person requiring treatment must be treated in the least restrictive setting and be afforded certain rights, including court hearings, if detained involuntarily.
 The law sets criteria for who can be placed into involuntary care and establishes limits on the duration of involuntary holds.
 There are instances in which psychiatric holds do not provide sufficient time for facilities to complete a thorough assessment, achieve patient stabilization, and allow for a longer treatment period.
 Board approval of the proposed resolution would authorize the use of an additional 30-day involuntary psychiatric hold without first obtaining temporary conservatorship.